expresspigeon/blog/src/content/posts/2013/add-video-to-your-email-newsletter.md

-Title: Add Video That Actually Plays In Your Email Newsletter
-Date: 2013-11-29 13:22
-Author: Paul Jorgensen

 Adding video to your email newsletter is one of the best ways to excite, inspire, and engage your subscribers.
 We all love a good video!